 Built For Packed Conditions

-The first thing to know about these snowshoes is they are not made for deep powder snow or trail breaking.
+The first thing to know about the Crescent Moon Eva snowshoes is they are not made for deep powder snow or trail breaking.
 With a design inspired by a running shoe, these snowshoes are made for packed snow conditions.
 They are also the ideal snowshoe for breaking trails on the sand.

 Just for fun, we tried them in about a foot of snow multiple times, and they offer little floatation compared to just wearing boots.
 Due to the curve of the snowshoe, the contact area with the snow is small.
 So their floatation ability is slightly better than a normal boot.
 However, they do help reduce the likelihood of post-holing in deep snow.